1. (Harvard Dataverse) Replication data for: "Why So Many Layers? China's 'State-Speak' and its Classification of Partnerships"

 There are several points of interest that the figures convey- perhaps the most immediate one being that the Japan-PRC and the Japan-ROK dyad is conspicuously more conflictual than the PRC-ROK one (which tracks with both scholarly and policy discourse).
 Another is that the frequency of total summitry at the foreign policy level in Northeast Asia has decreased over the past several years, especially in light of Southeast Asia.

 *Note for figures 1.1-1.3.: the legend captures the directionality of the summonses so that the source (or summoning) country is represented by the first country that is listed in the pair, with the target (or summoned) country, listed as the second, as well as the accumulative dyadic total represented by the dash line.

 3. South Korean Female Parliamentarian Database

-Description: I have collated information for all elected South Korean female parliamentarians from the 14th (1992) to the 20th (2016) legislative elections based on the following characteristics- age, birth place, alma mater, ideology, method elected, number of times elected, number of bills sponsored, and total assets.
+Description: I have collated information for all elected South Korean female parliamentarians from the 14th (1992) to the 21st (2020) legislative elections based on the following characteristics- age, birth place, alma mater, ideology, method elected, number of times elected, number of bills sponsored, and total assets.
 (A screenshot of the information is displayed on the left.)
-Based on this data, I explore the bill sponsorship networks of female "power elites"- legislators who have been elected three or more times, of which there are only seven from 1992 to 2016.
+Based on this data, I explore the bill sponsorship networks of female "power elites"- legislators who have been elected three or more times, of which there are only ten from 1992 to 2020.

 I argue that the bill sponsorship network of these elites differ based on their party affiliation: while the progressive incumbents tend to collaborate more frequently with each other and with other female colleagues due to shared socio-historical institutional spaces on women empowerment, the lack of such legacy for the conservative female lawmakers generates a shallow network of intra-gender sponsorship as well as a more diverse portfolio of sponsors.